armBookCodeExamples/Erratum/Chapter2/Readme.md

 ### Code 2.18

 The message that is printed by this code states **"In each case type 1 for pressed or 0 for not pressed"**.
-However, if any character different than 1 is typed,the program will assign 0 to the corresponding position of *codeSequence* (see lines 19 to 23 of Code 2-18).
+However, if any character different than 1 is typed, the program will assign 0 to the corresponding position of *codeSequence* (see lines 19 to 23 of Code 2-18).
 For example, if it is typed "1", "1", "1", "Z", *codeSequence* will be assigned 1,1,1,0.